gycm134/xMLC/README.md

 # Copyright: 2022 Guy Y. Cornejo Maceda (yoslan@hit.edu.cn)
 # MIT License

-This software aims to make machine learning control (MLC) based on genetic programming easy for students to understand and to apply with a matlab program.
+This software aims to make machine learning control (MLC) based on linear genetic programming easy for students to understand and to apply with a matlab program.
 It comes along with the book *xMLC---A Toolkit for Machine Learning Control* freely available on this link: https://doi.org/10.24355/dbbs.084-202208220937-0
 The user is invited to study the code along with the book as the latter contains: